ProximoSrl/Jarvis.DocumentStore/src/Jarvis.DocumentStore.Jobs/readme.md

 	/dsuris:http://localhost:5123 /queue:pdfThumb /handle:manual-execution

+Hosts loads log4net.config file for logging configuration from two location.
+It checks if there is a log4net.config file in parent folder of the tool.
+This permits to use a single log4net file for every job putting a global log4net.config file in jobs directory.
+If this global log4net.config file is not found, the host loads log4net.config file from main directory.

+Hosts does not use configuration manager to get configuration.

 ###Passwords

 Some file are password protected.
 Tika is enabled to use password.
 The real password is stored in client running jobs.
 The setting is in environment variable